Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: experiments

 \section{experiments}

-In this section, we conduct experiments to compare ConTS with representative conversational recommendation systems and the three variants of ConTS, each without one key component in the original design.
+In this section, we conduct experiments to compare ConTS with representative conversational recommendation systems and the three variants of ConTS, each with one key component dropped in the original design.
 We do not only examine the overall performances, but also analyze the key mechanisms designed in ConTS e.g., keeping EE balance, seamlessly unifying items and attributes, etc. Moreover, we design experiments to discuss ConTS's advantages over ConUCB and compare the performance of Thompson Sampling and UCB in our setting.
-Lastly, we explore the performance of all methods on smaller max conversation turns and do a case study for comparison.
+Furthermore, we explore the performance of all methods on smaller max conversation turns.
+Lastly, we conduct experiments to study the impact of different cold-start degrees and do a case study for comparison.